thermalogic/SEUIF97/README.md

 Through the high-speed library, the results of the IAPWS-IF97 are accurately produced several times faster than repeated squaring method and `math.pow()` of the C standard library.

+**The Fast Methods**

+* the shortest addition chain algorithm computes the integer power of a number quickly
+* apply Horner's rule to avoid compute the power of same exponential once again
+* the recursive method computes the value of multiple polynomials to avoid calculate the same item once again

 In addition to the source code, the repository provides the compiled shared libraries using GCC and the interfaces to multiple programming languages.

 *  **The shared libraries**